Science-Bird/UniversalRadar/README.md

 Some moving things might have the radar meshes move with them depending on how they're structured, but don't count on it 100%.

-### Why do radar sprites on vanilla moons appear on the screen no matter how high up you are?

-The way contour maps and outside radar objects work in vanilla is that they're fixed on the screen at all times.
-My contour map and generated radar objects are different in that they will clip in and out of view depending on height.
-Although I think some objects should be visible from all heights, others might benefit from being more height specific, but that would require some modifications to the vanilla structure of things.
-I'm considering it, but that's why things are the way they are now.

 ### The contour lines sometimes have messy pointy bits and smudges or other artifacts

 The lines themselves will sometimes be sharp because they're based on a mesh which can have sharp edges and jagged turns, but there are also some underlying issues with the shader used to generate these contour maps (especially noticeable with larger line thickness).
 I worked on this issue for a while, but was unable to come up with anything better than what I have now.
 I very much hope there is some way to further improve the shader to reduce these issues, but it might require switching to a different method of generating contours entirely.